Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 In this example, **I2C0** is used.
 The pin PC11 is the SDA pin for I2C0 at location 16 (I2C0_SDA#16).
 The pin PC10 is the SCL pin for I2C0 at location 14.

 **location** specifies which pin configuration to use for the _interface_.
-See your Gecko device datasheet for which pins refer to what I2C location.
+See your Gecko device data-sheet for which pins refer to what I2C location.

 Note: some Gecko devices split the location for various pins.
-This i2c example shows a different pin location for `sda` and `scl`.
+The I2C defined in the `manifest.json` fragment above shows a different pin location for `sda` and `scl`.

-### Digital

-On Gecko, GPIO pins are specified by port and pin.

-	let led1 = new Digital({pin: 4, port: "gpioPortF", mode: Digital.Output});

-When using the Digital Monitor, the port is used to create the pin, but is ignored when discerning the interrupt.
-That is, a monitor created for GPIO PC0 (GPIO port C, pin 0) will also be triggered by PD0 (and PA0, PB0, etc.)

 ### Radio

 #### Radio setup

-Using the Mighty Gecko radio requires a bit more work with Simplicity Studio.
+Using the radio on Mighty Gecko requires additional work in Simplicity Studio.

 As a base application, use **RAIL: Simple TRX with FiFo**.
 After creating the sample project, Simplicity Studio will open a application configuration window.